Castlemaine, Victoria: Library

-Housed in the historic building, the Mechanics Institute at 212 Barker Street in which it was established in 1857, the Castlemaine Library held 4,781 volumes in 1877, and since 1996 has expanded its services and offerings, and access to 222,931 items (in 2021-22), as part of the North Central Goldfields Regional Library Corporation which services also the City of Greater Bendigo, Loddon Shire, and Macedon Ranges Shire; an area of 12,979 square kilometres.
-The Shire contributes a budget of around $500,000.
-Castlemaine branch is the most subscribed of all the NCGRL branches with 53% (10,687) of the Mount Alexander Shire population holding a library card and having used the Library over any two-year period.
-The building, administered and maintained by the Shire, also houses the 231-seat Phee Broadway Theatre and a foyer exhibition space.
+Housed in an historic building, the Mechanics Institute at 212 Barker Street in which it was established in 1857, the Castlemaine Library held 4,781 volumes in 1877, and since 1996 has expanded its services and offerings and access to 222,931 items (in 2021–22) as part of the North Central Goldfields Regional Library Corporation which services also the City of Greater Bendigo, Loddon Shire and Macedon Ranges Shire; an area of 12,979 square kilometres.
+The shire contributes a budget of around $500,000.
+The Castlemaine branch is the most subscribed of all the NCGRL branches with 53% (10,687) of the Mount Alexander Shire population holding a library card and having used the library over any two-year period.
+The building, administered and maintained by the shire, also houses the 231-seat Phee Broadway Theatre and a foyer exhibition space.

 Castlemaine State Festival

 Since 1976, Castlemaine has biennially been the home of the Castlemaine State Festival.
-Running for ten days, this festival is one of Victoria's most notable regional arts events.
-The festival, originally held over the Melbourne Cup week in November before it lost $130,000 in a clash in 1996 with the October Melbourne Festival instituted by then State Premier Jeff Kennett.
+Running for ten days, the festival is one of Victoria's most notable regional arts events.
+It was originally held over the Melbourne Cup period in November before it lost $130,000 in a clash in 1996 with the October Melbourne Festival instituted by then state premier Jeff Kennett.
 He compensated in part for its consequent losses with a grant of $41,800.
 Subsequently, it is now usually held in late March.
-It offers visual and performing arts.
-It has also attracted internationally and nationally renowned performers, including the Melbourne Symphony Orchestra.
-The most recent festival was held on 19 March to 4 April 2021.
+It offers visual and performing arts and attracts internationally and nationally renowned performers, including the Melbourne Symphony Orchestra.